-It is considered that a rate of 20 childcare spaces per 150 dwellings (0.13 childcare spaces per dwelling) will represent an adequate level of provision in conjunction with new housing development.
+Compliance with objective CPFO1 of the County Development Plan will represent an adequate level of childcare provision in conjunction with new housing development.
 Planning applications for housing within Key Development Areas (KDA's) will be required to outline proposals to meet childcare requirements on a pro-rata basis in accordance with the phasing strategy set out in Section 13 of the LAP.
 To ensure the optimal outcome it is considered that the pro-rata provision be provided at an onsite or off-site location that is proximate to the site.
 In the event that the off-site provision is proposed the applicant will be required to outline proposals for the provision of childcare spaces in tandem with development, to the satisfaction of the Planning Authority.
 The Planning Authority will require on-site provision where it is not satisfied that adequate provision will arise off-site to meet the needs of the proposed development.

-8 Programme of Capital Investment in Schools (published 17th November 2016)
+&lt;sup>9 Programme of Capital Investment in Schools (published 17th November 2016)